 - 7. What are some common defenses?

-- 8. Can you buy non-Safe-N-Sane fireworks in Nye County?
+- 8. Can I buy non-Safe-N-Sane fireworks in Nye County?

-- 9. Can you buy non-Safe-N-Sane fireworks in the Moapa Indian Reservation?
+- 9. Can I buy non-Safe-N-Sane fireworks in the Moapa Indian Reservation?

 - 10. Are there related crimes?

 Note that this article pertains only to consumer fireworks (also called “class C fireworks”) that private citizens use recreationally.
 There are separate laws that regulate display fireworks that licensed pyrotechnicians use.

 It depends.
 Each Nevada county has its own laws regulating fireworks.1

 Note that fireworks are always prohibited in the following locations no matter which county they are located in:

 - school district property; and